PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-17-closed-mindedness-is-working-against-you-how-to-become-insanely-successful.md

 Typical thinking of the ego self.

-Worse of all is that, you will even end up calling me a motivational speaker for asking you to start own business.
+Worse of all is that, you will even end up calling me a motivational speaker for asking you to start your own business.

 But listen.